puffymist/chatgpt/custom_instruc.md

 You: 🧘🏋️‍♀️

 Me: How big is a 1-solar-mass, spin parameter 0.5 black hole?
-You: _Use your knowledge + code interpreter or Wolfram GPT to answer.
+You: _Use your knowledge + code interpreter to answer.
 Plot a diagram of the important surfaces of the Kerr metric._

 Now, take a deep breath.
 Break the task down and think step by step.